Peacock: Everything to know about NBC's streaming app

 - Peacock won't support high-end formats like 4K resolution, high dynamic range and Dolby Atmos sound at launch, but they're on the roadmap to be added.

-- It won't support profiles at launch, a feature that typically allows for various members of a household using the same account to keep their viewing and recommendations separate.
+- It won't support profiles yet, a feature that typically allows for various members of a household to keep their viewing and recommendations separate.
 That feature is high on the list to arrive after launch, Peacock said.

 - Parental controls are managed by a PIN.